 More success: The VIG 25 strategic programme

-The VIG Group has defined a strategic programme for the next five years.
+The VIG 25 strategic programme sets down its goals for 2025.
 More efficiency, more customer proximity and more value added prepare the ground for more sustainable success.

 VIG 25 – simply explained

 The VIG 25 strategic programme was developed for the period from 2021 to 2025.
 Current trends and developments and their effects on the insurance industry have led to clear requirements for the Group: further strengthening sustainability as an integral part and foundation of the business model, promoting greater efficiency and productivity supported by digitalisation, developing new ways to approach and retain customers and promoting a general understanding of risk provisions.
 The business model is therefore being optimised, enhanced and expanded through targeted activities in three strategic focus areas.
 These will consolidate VIG’s sustainable success and help achieve its strategic objectives.
 VIG launched a continuing programme during the reporting period to achieve the requirement of further strengthening sustainability as an integral part of the business model.
 In collaboration with various experts from VIG Holding and all Group company CEOs and in consideration of special local requirements, we are drawing up a Group-wide sustainability programme in conjunction with VIG 25 that sets out objectives and measures.
 We aim to finalise this sustainability programme in 2023.

 An analysis of the most important trends and developments and their effects on the insurance industry was the starting point for the new strategic programme.